Mpox (formerly Monkeypox)

 Treatment

+Symptoms typically last 2 to 4 weeks and usually go away on their own, so treatment focuses on managing the symptoms.
 The goal of treating mpox is to take care of the rash, manage pain and prevent complications.
-Early care is important to help manage symptoms and avoid further problems.
+Early diagnosis is essential to help manage symptoms and avoid further health problems such as pneumonia, sepsis or severe skin infection.

 How might this impact my work?